georgi/shinmun/README.md

 ### Phusion Passenger

-Shinmun is already compatible with Phusion Passenger.
+Shinmun is already compatible with [Phusion Passenger][5].
 Install Phusion Passenger as described in my [blog post][2].

 Now copy your blog folder to some folder like `/var/www/blog` and